asengupta/avishek.net/_posts/2022-11-27-pytorch-guide-part-1.md

 If you run the above code a few times, you will find that, in some runs, there are no updates to the weights at all.
 The loss essentially stays constant.
 This is because the output of the neuron is less than zero, which clamps the output to zero, and thus kills the gradient in the backpropagation process.
 We will talk about this in a specific post on backpropagation.

-### One Neuron, One Input, No Bias, Leaky RelU Activation Function
+### 3. One Neuron, One Input, No Bias, Leaky ReLU Activation Function

 To rectify the above situation, we will use what is called the **Leaky ReLU**.
 This adds a small, but nonzero, gradient to the original ReLU function if the input is less than zero.
 This is demonstrated below: